STUDYFLOWLLC/docs/blog/2022-08-12-introducing-studyflow.md

 This is where I started too, and while Ali Abdaal has some useful content, if he truly figured out student productivity, he would be out of business.
 There is **always** another app, technique, or strategy that he can share.
 The same goes for any other content creator in the space.

-So what is left is a half-hearted recommendation of may apps, like Notion, Todoist, Google Docs, etc. Which do you choose?
+So what is left is a half-hearted recommendation of many apps, like Notion, Todoist, Google Docs, etc. Which do you choose?
 How do you use them?
 Let's say you choose Notion to manage all of your notes.
 Okay, well check out someone's videos on Notion templates!
-"No wait, <i>my</i> Notion templates are better!"
-"No, why are you using Notion in the first place!"
+"No wait, <i>my</i> Notion templates are better!", "No, why are you using Notion in the first place!"

 So you finally decide to use <i>w</i> Notion template with <i>x</i> task managing software (because Notion task managing sucks.
 Believe me, I've been there and done that) and <i>y</i> note-taking app on your iPad and <i>z</i> review schedule.

 And then it doesn't work.
 You don't get straight A's.
-Your dad tells you "Did you study enough?"
-"Did you party too much?"
+Your dad tells you, "Did you study enough?", "Did you party too much?"
 Chances are you studied enough (in hours, not efficiency) and didn't party too much, but your study system just kinda sucked.
 But there are too many variables - <i>w, x, y, z</i> - for you to figure out where you went wrong.
 This is the exact problem that Studyflow fixes.

 ## What Studyflow Actually Does